top of page

 Rae Guidry, Video Specialist

-Rae has worked in film and video editing since 2018.
+Rae (she/her) has worked in film and video editing since 2018.
 A creative at heart, Rae has years of experience working with video production, digital art, musical performance and production, and writing.
 Despite being an accomplished performer in her high school marching band, going on to perform at the Rose Parade in her senior year, she always felt as though she didn’t belong.
 After receiving an Autism diagnosis in 2017, she was introduced to Evolve, and began doing video work for several of their clients the following year.
 When not chipping away at one of her many creative projects, Rae enjoys listening to music, watching movies, and attending concerts.

 Alyssa. new editjpg.jpg